recordofloaduswar/Python/README.md

   - Repeats the process until it has looped through the index file

 ## [Credit Card Recon](https://github.com/recordofloaduswar/Python/blob/71c79994eb5f2875133a8586b12633933fe6a1b2/Automation/Credit_Card_Recon.py):moneybag:
-I use this file to determine if any sucessful credit card transactions processed through our online giving site are missing from our CRM.
-It is basically an inner join of a report from our CRM to a report from our payment processor.
+This file is used to determine if any sucessful credit card transactions processed via an online giving site are missing from a CRM.
+It is basically an inner join of a report from the CRM to a report from a payment processor.
 Each row is a transaction.
 The inner join returns the transactions that are missing from the CRM report.